What is Shockwave Therapy?

 This reduction of nerve fibre stimulation, together with increasing blood circulation and the activation of stem cells in the treated tissue, promotes recovery and can significantly reduce musculoskeletal pain.

 How many sessions do I need?

-At an initial consultation your podiatrist will discuss if ESWT is recommended and the frequency of visits.
-Generally, patients attend clinic at 1-2 week intervals for up to 6 sessions with a view to reviewing the outcome a few weeks after your final session.
+At the initial consultation, your podiatrist will discuss if Shockwave Therapy is recommended and the frequency of visits.
+Generally, patients attend clinic at 1-2 week intervals for up to 6 sessions, with a view to reviewing the outcome a few weeks after your final session.

 If you are a New Patient, please schedule an Initial Consultation online, click here: BOOK ONLINE.
 Shockwave Therapy appointments are also available to schedule online: BOOK ONLINE .
 Alternatively call: 02071646607 to speak to our friendly booking team Monday-Friday 9am-5pm